aws-samples/awsome-distributed-training/3.test_cases/neuronx-distributed/llama3/slurm/README.md

 ### Section 3: Run continual pretraining job with Neuron Distributed

 Now that we have preprocessed data and checkpoints and ready to submit continual pretraining job.
-We have two subdirectories under `/fsx/ubuntu/llama` , `tp_pp_llama_hf_pretrain`  and `tp_zero1_llama_hf_pretrain` .
+We have two subdirectories under `/fsx/ubuntu/llama`, `tp_pp_llama_hf_pretrain`,  and `tp_zero1_llama_hf_pretrain`.
 In this test case, we use the former.
 Copy the relevant files into the current directory:

 ```bash
 mv tp_pp_llama_hf_pretrain/* .